saltchang/leetcode/problem/0001/README.md

 4. **Only one valid answer exists.**

 **Follow-up**: Can you come up with an algorithm that is less than O(n2) time complexity?

+## :memo: Note

+Create a Hash table to memory if every number in the array has a pair number be found. (number + pair number = target)

+If pair number has been found, retun their index as the answer.